zeeyado/quran-ebook/README.md

 An open-source Python tool that generates valid EPUB3 Quran ebooks from reliable data sources.
 The key differentiator is **correct script/font pairing** — using the wrong font with certain Quran text encodings produces rendering bugs (broken sukun marks, mangled lam-alif ligatures).
 This tool handles that automatically via a validated script/font registry.

-This program is under development, released early so people can try it and also contribute, and the current state is alpha/proof-of-concept with two initial variants.
+The project is under active development.
+The current state is alpha/proof-of-concept with two initial variants.
 More formats, translations, and qira'at are planned once the base is stable.
-Feedback and bug reports are welcome, as well as requests.
+Feedback, bug reports, and requests are welcome.

 ## Available Ebooks